Patater/modern-cmake/chapters/basics.md

 This line is special! [^2] The version of CMake will also dictate the policies, which define behavior changes.
 So, if you set `minimum_required` to `VERSION 2.8`, you'll get the wrong linking behavior on macOS, for example, even in the newest CMake versions.
 A list of policies and versions is [here](https://cmake.org/cmake/help/v3.9/manual/cmake-policies.7.html).

+{% hint style='info' %}
+If you really need to set to a low value here, you can use [`cmake_policy`] to conditinally increase the policy level or set a specific policy.
+Please at least do this for your macOS users!
+{% endhint %}

 ## Setting a project

 Now, every top-level CMake file will have the next line: